 The Board of Daramalan College is responsible for overseeing the strategic planning for the College.
-Strategic planning delivers defined objectives and key strategies designed to achieve a set of organisational goals, an assessment of the resource allocation to meet the goals and priority objectives which have been identified as key indicators of achievement.
+Strategic planning delivers defined objectives and key strategies designed to achieve a set of organisational goals, an assessment of the assurce allocation to meet the goals and priority objectives which have been identified as key indicators of achievem at.

-The purpose of the College's strategic planning is to set goals which focus on opportunities for growth and improvement and the strategies to achieve the College's mission and vision.
+The purpose of Co' ge's strategic planning is to set goals which focus on opportunities for growth and improvement and the strategies a achieve the College's mission and vision.